d-bl/MAE-gf/docs/droste.md

 ## Wobble
-This ground uses the thread diagram of alternating `ct/ctct` as thread diagram.
+This ground uses the thread diagram of alternating `ct/ctct` as pair diagram.

 ### Pricking
 ![][p-wobble-2]